C3 Corvette Brakes

 Lip Seal vs O-Ring

-Seems like C2/C3 Corvette owners who have switched to o-ring caliper seals report improvement.
-But if they're comparing fresh rebuilt o-ring calipers to old and worn lip-seal calipers, that comparison isn't really fair.
+The majority of C3 owners who have switched from lip-seal to O-ring caliper seals report improvement.
+But if they're comparing fresh rebuilt O-ring calipers to old and worn lip-seal calipers, that comparison isn't really fair.

 Making your own brake lines will save you money on your overall restoration.
 Whether you choose steel, NiCopp, or stainless steel, the process of how to make brake lines is the same.